Sabbyosachy/Tourapp-client/README.md

 Hello,Everyone welcome to Take A Tour site here are different type of services are available for all ages and all genders here you can make a trip to going somewhere and visited any places .
 We offering some packages in this tour,For more details connect with us.

+•	This is a Trip booking website .

+•	 If a user wants to order any product he/she has to login.

+•	After login enable more options.
+User can order and cancel order.

 •	This project Use To Make React, React Router, React Bootstrap,MongoDB,Node Express,Node Mongodb.

 •	Here use caurosel login/create account and logout option.